kartoza/docker-geoserver/README.md

 **Note:** The files `users.xml` and `roles.xml` should be mounted together to prevent errors during container start.
 Mounting these two files will overwrite `GEOSERVER_ADMIN_PASSWORD` and `GEOSERVER_ADMIN_USER`

+### Running SQL scripts on container startup.

-You can additionally run some bash script to correct some missing dependencies i.e. in community extension like [cluster issue](https://github.com/kartoza/docker-geoserver/issues/514)
+You can run some bash script to correct some missing dependencies i.e. in community extension like [cluster issue](https://github.com/kartoza/docker-geoserver/issues/514)

 ```bash